Your web browser is outdated and may be insecure

 The act introduces significant improvements to individual and collective rights.
 Many of the restrictive measures introduced in 2016 are being reversed, giving you greater protection at work and giving us more ability to organise and represent you effectively.

-Some changes will come into force quickly, while others will be phased up to 2027.
+Some changes have already come into force, while others will be phased up to 2027.

-- Protection from dismissal during industrial action.
-Dismissal for taking part in lawful industrial action is expected to become automatically unfair, with the current 12‑week limit removed.
+• Protection from dismissal during industrial action.
+Dismissal for taking part in lawful industrial action has become ‘automatically unfair’, with the current 12week limit removed.

-Further reforms are expected in April 2026, October 2026 and throughout 2027, covering areas such as:
+Further reforms are expected in October 2026 and throughout 2027, covering areas such as fair pay in adult social care, enhanced sexual harassment protections and the introduction of electronic balloting.

 What happens next?

 The Westminster government is now translating the act into detailed legislation, guidance and codes of practice.
 A major consultation programme is under way.
-We're directly involved to ensure nursing staff are represented at every stage.
+We’re making sure nursing staff are represented at every stage and have already made submissions on key areas, including fire and rehire practices, bereavement leave and protections for pregnant women and new mothers.

 How we influenced the act